ietf-rats-wg/draft-ietf-rats-ar4si/draft-ietf-rats-ar4si.md

                                                          ~
                                                       time(RX')
 ~~~
-{: #interactions title="Secure Interactions Model"}
+{: #interactions title="Below Zero Trust"}

 The interaction model depicted above includes specific time related events from Appendix A of {{I-D.ietf-rats-architecture}}.
 With the identification of these time related events, time duration/interval tracking becomes possible.
 Such duration/interval tracking can become important if the Relying Party cares if too much time has elapsed between the Verifier PoF and Relying Party PoF.
 If too much time has elapsed, perhaps the Attestation Results themselves are no longer trustworthy.

 Note that while time intervals will often be relevant, there is a simplified case that does not require a Relying Party's PoF in step (3).
 In this simplified case, the Relying Party trusts that the Attester cannot be meaningfully changed from the outside during any reportable interval.
 Based on that assumption, and when this is the case then the step of the Relying Party PoF can be safely omitted.